 Data protection in Europe mainly regulated by the General Data Protection Regulation (GDPR).
-In other countries outside Europe, there are regulations and standards, which can be similar to GDPR or differ significantly.
+In other countries outside Europe, there are regulations and standards, which might similar from this GDPR regulation or differ significantly.

 The lawful processing of personal data requires by law either authorization, or a declaration of consent from the interested data subjects as legal basis.